amazon-archives/aws-robomaker-sample-application-persondetection/README.md

+## Note: this branch is under active development and might not be functional yet.

 # AWS RoboMaker Sample Application - Navigation and Person Detection

 This application demonstrates the use of Amazon Rekognition to recognize people's faces